Upper bounds on key rates in device-independent quantum key distribution based on convex-combination attacks: DIQKD under individual attacks

 Formally, the key rate for all QKD and, hence, also DIQKD protocols assisted by one-way communication (say from Alice to Bob) includes a maximisation over all \emph{preprocessing} maps (performed then by Alice), i.e.~\cite{RGK05}:

 where $A$ and $B$ are the outcome variables of Alice and Bob when they both select the key settings, $\xk$ and $\yk$, respectively.
 The mapping $A\rightarrow A'$ described by the stochastic map $p_{A'|A}$ is applied by Alice on her outcome, followed by $A'\rightarrow M$ (described by $p_{M|A'}$), whose output is then sent to Bob over a public channel\footnote{Without loss of generality, the ranges of $M$ and $A'$ can be set to be finite \cite{CK78,AC93}.}.
-In contrast, all the operations performed by Bob on his outcomes can be ignored, as this would lead to an overestimation of the fraction of bits required to perform the error correction~\cite{ML11}.
+In contrast, all the operations performed by Bob on his outcomes can be ignored, as this would lead to an underestimation of the rate due to an overestimation of the fraction of bits required to perform the error correction~\cite{ML11}.

 For any given preprocessing strategy, however, the one-way key rate may be generally lower-bounded by the so-called \emph{Devetak-Winter} (DW) rate~\cite{DW05}, which is valid for all \emph{collective attacks} (more powerful than individual~\cite{Scarani2009}) that Eve may perform, i.e.~\cite{RGK05}: